-8.6 Online Safety
+7.6 Online Safety

-See also School Online Policy.
+See also our school Online Safety Policy

-- It is recognised by St Augustine of Canterbury Catholic Primary School that the use of technology presents challenges and risks to children and adults both inside and outside of St Augustine of Canterbury Catholic Primary School. - The use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm. - St Augustine of Canterbury Catholic Primary School will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff including the Online Safety Lead/Deputy DSL Claire Burns.
+- It is recognised by St Augustine of Canterbury Catholic Primary School that the use of technology presents challenges and risks to children and adults both inside and outside of school - The use of technology has become a significant component of many safeguarding issues.
+With child exploitation; radicalisation; sexual predation, bullying for example, technology often provides the platform that facilitates harm.

-- The DSL and leadership team have read annex D regarding Online Safety within 'Keeping Children Safe in Education' 2021. - St Augustine of Canterbury Catholic Primary School identifies the breadth of issues within online safety can be considerable, but they can be broadly categorised into three areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - Commerce being exposed to online gambling, inappropriate advertising, phishing and or financial scams. - St Augustine of Canterbury Catholic Primary School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2021 and has appropriate policies in place that are shared and understood by all members of the school community.
-Further information reading the specific approaches relating to this can be found in the school's Online Safety Policy, Acceptable Use Policy and Image Use Policy. - St Augustine of Canterbury Catholic Primary School uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet, our learning platform (VLE) and email systems. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - All members of staff have access to appropriate, regular and up-to-date online safety information as part of their safeguarding training. - St Augustine of Canterbury Catholic Primary School will ensure that when pupils and staff access the school systems and internet provision appropriate filters and monitoring systems are in place. - Filtering and monitoring are an important part of school's online safety responsibilities, it is only one part of our approach to online safety.
-Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken. - St Augustine of Canterbury Catholic Primary School recognises that many pupils and parents will have unlimited and unrestricted access to the internet via 3G and 4G in particular this is external to the school's control such as mobile phones and other internet enabled devices.
-Where concerns are identified appropriate action will be taken (See Acceptable Use Policies). - St Augustine of Canterbury Catholic Primary School will ensure a comprehensive whole school curriculum is developed and in place to enable and equip all pupils with the knowledge needed to make the best use of the internet and technology in a safe, considered and respectful way, so they are able to reap the benefits of the online world and manage the risks effectively.
-DSLs and SLT may find it helpful to access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance.
+- St Augustine of Canterbury Catholic Primary School will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff. - The DSL and leadership team have read, understood and acted upon all guidance regarding Online Safety within 'Keeping Children Safe in Education' 2022. - St Augustine of Canterbury Catholic Primary School identifies the breadth of issues within online safety can be considerable, but they can be broadly categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - Commerce being exposed to online gambling, inappropriate advertising, phishing and or financial scams. - St Augustine of Canterbury Catholic Primary School recognises the specific risks posed by mobile phones and cameras, and, in accordance with KCSIE 2022, has appropriate policies in place that are shared and understood by all members of the school community.
+Further information regarding the specific approaches relating to this can be found in the school's Online Safety Policy, Acceptable Use Policy and Image Use Policy. - St Augustine of Canterbury Catholic Primary School uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform (VLE) and email systems. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - All members of staff have access to appropriate, regular and up-to-date online safety information as part of their safeguarding training. - St Augustine of Canterbury Catholic Primary School will ensure that appropriate filtering and monitoring systems are in place on school equipment and systems used by children and staff, including school devices used by children at home. - Filtering and monitoring are an important part of school's online safety responsibilities, but they are only one part of our approach to online safety.
+Children and adults may have access to systems external to the school control, such as mobile phones and other internet enabled devices and technology.
+Where concerns are identified, appropriate action will be taken. - St Augustine of Canterbury Catholic Primary School recognises that many children and parents will have unlimited and unrestricted access to the internet via mobile phones and other enabled devices, this is external to the school's control.
+Where concerns are identified appropriate action will be taken (See parents/children code of conduct on acceptable use).